PaulCotney/ELITE/README.md

 a sample script runELITE.sh is given to run ELITE using the sample data.
 It will automatically create bowtie index if not already built.
-But if you have it built, you must use the same reference genome that will be used here.
+You must use the same reference genome for building bowtie and running all the steps of ELITE.

 For running ELITE, simply modify runELITE.sh with appropriate parameters and execute it.